-First, we will setup the initial state, including the integrating of the Unicorn Management Service (leveraging Amazon API Gateway and AWS Lambda), the Rides Store (leveraging Amazon DynamoDB) and all 3 backend services listed above (leveraging AWS Fargate behind Application Load Balancer).
+First, we will setup the initial state, including the integrating of the Unicorn Management Service (leveraging Amazon API Gateway and AWS Lambda), the Rides Store (leveraging Amazon DynamoDB) and three Serverless backend services - Customer notification, Customer accounting, and the Extraordinary rides service.

 Browse to your AWS Cloud9 Console and find the environment called WildRydesAsyncMessaging.
 Click the Open IDE button to navigate to your AWS Cloud9 IDE.